Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 Natural Selection

-The central importance of selection in Darwin’s concept of evolution is captured in the tile of Darwin’s landmark book –
+The central importance of selection in Darwin’s concept of evolution is captured in the title of Darwin’s landmark book –

 “On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life”